Yogeshpant992/Learning_C/README.md

-# Learning_c
+# C Programming Project

-I'm learning C programming to strengthen my understanding of core computer science concepts.
-C helps me grasp how software interacts with hardware, improving my problem-solving skills and preparing me for more advanced programming challenges.
+This project is a collection of programs and exercises written in C. The goal is to strengthen my understanding of core computer science concepts, such as memory management, data structures, and algorithms.

+## Features
+- Hands-on practice with C syntax and features.
+- Implementation of fundamental algorithms and data structures.
+- Exploration of low-level programming and system-level concepts.